mimimishkin/kotlin-jni-interop/README.md

 All other methods and properties are inline and will not take up space in the already huge Kotlin binaries, and will not affect performance.

-Thirdly, these bindings are prepared specifically for Kotlin using all its possibilities: null-safety, DSL, functions with receiver and context parameters.
+Thirdly, these bindings are cooked specifically for Kotlin using all its possibilities: null-safety, DSL, functions with receiver and context parameters.
 This makes JNI easy to use, even for a child.

 And of coerce, documentation.